 2026 Federal Income Tax Brackets

 The IRS set new inflation-adjusted brackets for tax year 2026 in Revenue Procedure 2025-32.
-Here are the exact income thresholds for all four filing statuses, plus how the new deductions change the taxable income these rates apply to.
+Here are the exact income thresholds for all four filing statuses, plus how the new deductions change your taxable income.
+High earners also face IRMAA surcharges at Medicare enrollment (age 65).

 How the brackets work (the part people get wrong)